 There are essentially four choices when it comes to selecting a business entity.

 This essentially means you never filed any paperwork with any authority (state or Federal).
 Instead, you took off and didn’t look back.
-In this format, you and your business operate as one in the same.
+In this format, you and your business operate as one and the same.
 It is by far the simplest and cheapest option for getting started, but also exposes you to the most legal liability and offers no tax benefits.

 Limited Liability Company (LLC)

 In most states, an LLC can have multiple owners, or members, or be a single member, yourself.
 The LLC operates very similarly to a sole proprietor, except for one major difference.
 The LLC separates the owner or owners from the business for legal purposes, if you keep finances separate.

 By keeping finances separate, I mean having a separate bank account, credit card and the like.
 If you mingle personal and business finances, it could open you up to being liable.
 This is why I stress keeping a separate bank account, credit card, loan and anything else for the business.